 Also, since bike shoes aren’t designed for the flat pedals and the nearly constant standing used in downhill biking, it’s helpful to rent DH shoes or boots, if available.

 Take a Lesson

 Just as with skiing, it’s smart to take a lesson your first time out.
-Many resorts offer package deals for beginners.
+The best downhill bike parks for families (and that is most of them) offer package deals for beginners.
 While these packages vary, they often include bike rental, protective gear, a lift ticket and a group lesson.

 Here’s what you’ll learn: Proper stance, steering the bike with your weight, coasting and braking.
 Often the first lesson will take place in a special beginner area where you can practice rolling over berms, bridges and other barriers.

 After working on the fundamentals, you’ll get on the lift with your instructor.
 If you don’t know how to load your bike, ask for help.
 Then relax.
 At many parks, bikes go up ahead of riders and will await you at the top.

 Best Tips: Make it a party and take your friends or family.
 It’s more fun if you know the people in your lesson.
 Plus, when the lesson is over, you can learn from one another and help each other improve.

 Save money by buying your lessons and rentals online through vendors like Liftopia.com.